bloomreach/discovery-connector-magento-feed/README.md

 npm run magento-install
 ```

-- You will be prompted for a user name and password:
+- You will be prompted for a username and password:
   UserName = Public Key from marketplace.magento.com
   Password = Private Key from marketplace.magento.com

 - You will later be asked to enter your system password.

-After completing all of the steps the server should be running.
+After completing all the steps the server should be running.

 Troubleshooting:

-All of the videos to understand magento set up via docker is discussed here:
+All the videos to understand magento set up via docker is discussed here:
 https://courses.m.academy/courses/set-up-magento-2-development-environment-docker/lectures/9064350

 - Many issues can be resolved by reinstalling